JS-Jayasimha-Reddy/Flight_fare/README.md

 * [Contact](#contact)

 ## General info
-This app determines if a Tweet/sentence is positive or negative/hate speech.
-Though any general sentence can be used,the title is named "Twitter Sentiment" as the model is trained on the tweets from twitter.
-Hence,the sentiment could be a little biased on how it is perceived on twitter platform.
+This app predicts the price for a one-way flight given the factors like Airways, Source, Destination and so on.
+The price , Airways and the regions are limited to the information present in the dataset .
+Some final features are dropped at the end to make the app mimic real-file examples.

 ## Model Lifecycle
 The Standard datascience lifecycle was followed for building this model.
-1. **Business understanding**- The objective is to determine if a tweet is positive or negative
+1. **Business understanding**- The objective is to predict the flight fare for a one-way journey
-2. **Data collection**- Dataset acquired from [Kaggle](https://www.kaggle.com/kazanova/sentiment140),the original dataset of 1.6 million tweets were reduced to a random sample of 62000 tweets due to computing limitations
+2. **Data collection**- Dataset acquired from [Kaggle](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh/)
-3. **Data preprocessing/Preparation**- Several steps were performed to clean the data like removing dublicates, punctuations,stop words etc
+3. **Data preprocessing/Preparation**- Several steps were performed to clean the data like removing dublicates,checking for outliers etc.
-4. **EDA**- Used plots like Word cloud to understand more about the data
+4. **EDA**- Used plots like Box plot , Violin plot to get more insight on the data
-5. **Modelling**- Used Naive bayes model with Hyperparameter tuning and roc-auc as the metric
+5. **Modelling**- Used Multiple models: KNN ,Randomforest,Gradient Boosted Decision Tree and selected the best performer for deployment
-6. **Evaluation**- Used AUC plot and AUC score of test and train data to determine the effectiveness of the model.This was double checked by a confusion matrix
+6. **Evaluation**- Used Mean absolute error and Root mean squared error to determine the effectiveness of the model
-7. **Deployment**- Model was deployed using Streamlit and on AWS server --Click [HERE](http://18.191.219.195:8501) for the demo
+7. **Deployment**- Model was deployed using Streamlit and on Heroku server --Click [HERE](https://flightfare1.herokuapp.com/) for the demo

 ## Screenshots of app
 #### 1.